-The Loxam Group is the leading equipment rental company in Europe and the fourth largest equipment rental company in the world, in each case based on the revenue for year ended December 31, 2021, which is the most recent year with available industry comparator data.
+The Loxam Group is the leading equipment rental company in Europe and the fourth largest equipment rental company in the world based on the revenue for year ended December 31, 2022.
 The Group has operations in 30 countries on four continents with a large and well-established presence in Europe, serving the construction, industry, public works, services and events sectors.

-During the twelve months ended March 31, 2023, the Group generated €2,480.4 million in pro forma revenue and €884.6 million in pro forma EBITDA.
+During the twelve months ended June 30, 2023, the Group generated €2,525.8 million in pro forma revenue and €914.0 million in pro forma EBITDA.